ess-dmsc/just-bin-it/README.md

 * "data_brokers" (string array): the addresses of the Kafka brokers
 * "data_topics" (string array): the topics to listen for event data on
-* "start" (seconds since epoch in ns): only histogram data after this time [optional]
+* "start" (seconds since epoch in ms): only histogram data after this UTC time [optional]
-* "stop" (seconds since epoch in ns): only histogram data up to this time [optional]
+* "stop" (seconds since epoch in ms): only histogram data up to this UTC time [optional]
 * "interval" (seconds): only histogram for this interval [optional]
 * "histograms" (array of dicts): the histograms to create, contains the following:
     * "type" (string): the histogram type (hist1d or hist2d)